 Online Shopping

 Consumers have altered how they buy items, no matter how trivial, ever since the burst of e-commerce.
-Online shopping is now on the brink of gazumping offline shopping, in terms of footfalls and revenue.
+In terms of footfalls and revenue, online shopping is now on the brink of surpassing offline shopping.

 In this cramped and competitive landscape, AI assistants play a vital role.
-From automated purchases to storing crucial financial information, assistants are reshaping the way users interact with e-commerce portals.
+From automated purchases to storing crucial financial information, assistants reshape how users interact with e-commerce portals.

 Alexa:

-However, Alexa is solely dependent on the Amazon ecosystem - it is not compatible with any other shopping ecosystem.
+However," Alexa solely depends on the Amazon ecosystem, which is incompatible with any other shopping ecosystem.

-Alexa Conversations has been a revelation on the AI front for the company.
-The fundamental idea behind the initiative is to ensure the user and Alexa can make natural conversations, as we would with other human beings.
+Alexa Conversations has been a revelation for the company.
+The initiative's idea is to ensure that the user and Alexa can have natural conversations, as we would with other human beings.
 The programming that has gone into this is immense.
-Alexa has been able to answer user requests without them being questions (as you’d traditionally associate them to be), and even answered multiple questions in one go.
+Alexa has been able to answer user requests without them being questions (as you'd traditionally associate them to be) and even answered multiple questions in one go.

 Alexa has the ball in her court as far as shopping is concerned!